1001 - Public Communications

 1. Obscene is defined as:

-1. The average person, applying contemporary community standards, would find the materials, taken as a whole, appeals to the prurient interest of students to whom distribution is requested.
+1. The average person, applying contemporary community standards, would find that the material, taken as a whole, appeals to the prurient interest of students to whom distribution is requested;

-2. The materials depict or describe conduct, illustrations, sounds, lyrics, actions, pictures, or other modes such as digital or electronic that are patently offensive to prevailing standards in the community.
+2. The material depicts or describes conduct, illustrations, sounds, lyrics, actions, pictures, or other modes such as digital or electronic that are patently offensive to prevailing standards in the community.

-3. The materials, taken as a whole, lack serious literary, artistic, political, or scientific value for minors.
+3. The material, taken as a whole, lacks serious literary, artistic, political, or scientific value for minors.

 2. Minor means any person under the age of 18.

-3. Material and substantial disruption of a normal school activity is defined as:
+3. Material and substantial disruption of a normal school activity is defined as follows:

-2. Where the normal school activity is voluntary in nature (including, without limitation, school athletic events, school plays and concerts, and lunch periods) material and substantial disruption is defined as student rioting, unlawful seizure of property, widespread shouting or boisterous demonstrations, or other similar activities.
+2. Where the normal school activity is voluntary in nature (including, without limitation, school athletic events, school plays and concerts, and lunch periods), "material and substantial disruption" is defined as student rioting, unlawful seizure of property, widespread shouting or boisterous demonstrations, or other similar activities; and

-3. In order for expression to be considered disruptive, there must exist specific facts upon which the likelihood of disruption can be forecasted including past experiences in school, current events influencing student activities and behavior, and instances of actual or threatened disruption relating to the materials in question.
+3. In order for expression to be considered disruptive, there must exist specific facts upon which the likelihood of disruption can be forecasted including past experience in school, current events influencing student activities and behavior, and instances of actual or threatened disruption relating to the material in question.

-4. School activities means any student activities sponsored by the district that includes, by way of example but is not limited to, classroom work, library activities, physical education classes, official assemblies and other similar gatherings, school athletic contests, band concerts, school plays, and in-school lunch periods.
+4. School activities means any activity of students sponsored by the school and includes, by way of example but not limited to, classroom work, library activities, physical education classes, official assemblies and other similar gatherings, school athletic contests, band concerts, school plays, and in-school lunch periods.

-5. Unofficial written materials includes all written materials except school newspapers, literary magazines, yearbooks, and other publications funded, sponsored, or authorized by the district.
-Examples include, but are not limited to, leaflets, brochures, flyers, petitions, placards, and underground newspapers whether written by students or others.
+5. Unofficial written material includes all written material except school newspapers, literary magazines, yearbooks, and other publications funded and/or sponsored or authorized by the school.
+Examples include leaflets, brochures, flyers, petitions, placards, and underground newspapers whether written by students or others.

 6. Libelous is a false and unprivileged statement about a specific individual that tends to harm the individual’s reputation or to lower them in the esteem of the community.

-7. Distribution means circulation or dissemination of materials by means of handing out free copies, selling or offering copies for sale, and accepting donations for copies.
-Distribution includes displaying materials in areas of the district which are generally frequented by students.
+7. Distribution means circulation or dissemination of material by means of handing out free copies, selling or offering copies for sale, and accepting donations for copies.
+It includes displaying material in areas of the school which are generally frequented by students.

-Distribution by any student of unofficial materials prohibited in Section I or in violation of Section III of this policy may be halted and students may be subject to discipline including suspension and expulsion.
+Distribution by any student of unofficial material prohibited in Subsection I or in violation of Subsection III may be halted, and students may be subject to discipline including suspension and expulsion.
 Employees may also be subject to discipline for distributing unapproved materials.
-Any other party violating this policy may be requested to leave district property immediately and, if necessary, local law enforcement officials will be contacted.
+Any other party violating this policy may be requested to leave the school property immediately and, if necessary, local law enforcement officials will be called.

 A copy of this policy will be published in student handbooks, posted conspicuously in school buildings, and noted on publications as appropriate.